Setting up Pipelines via GitHub Machine Users

 in the secrets section as its value.

-After the bootstrap process is complete, you should clean up the ORG_REPO_ADMIN_TOKEN
+After completing the bootstrap process, clean up the ORG_REPO_ADMIN_TOKEN

 - Delete the